-The scene where Yuna, after a lifetime of preparation for becoming a summoner and defeating Sin, even being willing to die in order to give the people of Spira a temporary relief from sorrow, find out the truth about The Final Summoning used to defeat Sin in the past and promptly say "Screw Destiny, we're going to end the Vicious Cycle permanently, not just start it over" was her Crowning Moment Of Awesome.
+The scene where Yuna, after a lifetime of preparation for becoming a summoner and defeating Sin, and having undertaken her pilgrimage ready to die to give the people of Spira a temporary relief from sorrow, finds outthe truth about the Final Summoning used to defeat Sin in the past and promptly says "Screw Destiny, we're going to end the Vicious Cycle permanently, not just start it over" was her Crowning Moment Of Awesome.
 The rest of the party quickly follow suit, but it was her moment.

 Auron: "This is it!
 Now is the time to choose!
 Die and be free of pain!
 Or live and fight your sorrow!
 Now is the time to shape your stories!
 Your fate is in your hands!"

-- Wakka was really Rescued from the Scrappy Heap with this quote from the same scene:
+Wakka also nails it with this quote from the same scene:

 "Hah!
 I'd never forgive myself—no way!
 Not if I ran away now.
 Even in death, ya!"